HL7/smart-health-cards-and-links/input/pagecontent/cards-index.md

 and servers MAY ignore them if present.

 * **`credentialValueSet`**.
 Restricts the request by FHIR content such as "any standardized vaccine code for mpox".
-See [ValueSet definitions on the Artifacts page](artifacts.html#terminology-value-sets).
+See [Health Card ValueSets](https://terminology.smarthealth.cards/artifacts.html#terminology-value-sets).
 Valueset-based filters apply to the FHIR Resources within the Health Card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
 For Immunizations, the `Immunization.vaccineCode` is evaluated.
 For Observations,